MRFolio/quiz-app/README.md

 ---

-### Special gotchas of this project (problems I faced, unique elements):
+### Challenges

-One particular challenging part was when I wished to simultaneously fetch data and redirect the user to a new page after a button click.
-Initially, I asked for help from a more experienced developer friend, and the solution was to use React Router useHistory hook and the push method.
-I had to add the state which included the fetched questions data as an additional parameter `history.push({ pathname: '/questions', state: { questions } });`.
+One particular tricky situation was when I wished to simultaneously fetch data and redirect the user to a new page after a button click.
+I only managed to make one of the two to successfully work.
+I asked for help from a more experienced friend, and the solution was to use React Router useHistory hook and the push method.
+I had to add the state, which included the fetched questions, as an additional parameter `history.push({ pathname: '/questions', state: { questions } });`.

 I had never worked with an animations library before, so getting accustomed to **Framer Motion** was also an interesting learning experience.
-The documentation is quite extensive and there are a lot of options to choose from.
-It was time consuming to find exactly what I needed.
-I learned that tweaking animations to just feel right can be a never ending task.
+I got a bit overwhelmed with all the options available to me at first.
+I chose to just start small and not go super crazy with all the possibilites.

 ---